certainlyakey/timber-boilerplate/README.md

 3. Theming mixins (`t-`) — almost same as objects, but these are only related to appearance.
 Usually are not used alone as well.
 Where to place: `abstracts/_mixins.scss`;
 4. Utilities are “does one thing”-style mixins.
 Prefix: `u-`.
 Where to place: `abstracts/_mixins.scss`;
 5. Scoped mixins (`s-`) - define a separate styling context inside which tag selectors may be used (usually we can only use classes).
 Only for styling user edited rich content areas (articles body etc.).
 Where to place: `abstracts/_mixins.scss`;
-6. `p-` — specific page related styling, dependent on Wordpress body classes.
-Use ONLY if it doesn't make sense to apply any of the existing components or create a new component.
-Where to place: `pages/_page-name.scss`.

 The project also makes use of context dependent prefixes such as `js-`, `has-` and others.